Final check

 Images of your activity provide a simple and straightforward means of showing your activity was delivered as described in your original application.

-When you submit an acquittal (Applicant Report) with images, the best images may be used on our website and in promotional materials.
+When you submit an acquittal (applicant report) with images, the best images may be used on our website and in promotional materials with your permission.
 This is a valuable opportunity for publicity.
-If you would like your images to be considered they must be high quality,
+If you would like your images to be considered they

-have information so we can appropriately credit them and an image permission form for us to use them.
+must be high quality, have information so we can appropriately credit them, and a completed image permission form for us to use them.

 To ensure you capture the best possible images for documentation and promotion make sure you: